-Standard Power launches a third municipal consortia of eight towns and school districts centered around the Southern NH Planning Commission.
-The combined savings of the three consortiums (now 37 million kWhs/yr) is $800,000.
+Standard Power launches a third municipal consortium of eight towns and school districts centered around the Southern NH Planning Commission region.
+The combined savings of the three consortia (now 37 million kWhs/yr) is $800,000.

 Standard Power’s first net-metered hydroelectric client, Fletch’s Sandblasting and Painting Inc in Epping NH, goes online.